Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 Zhengde Emperor one day found that his imperial zoo was quite interesting, and he enjoyed taming and training wild animals there, such as leopards, tigers, and elephants.

-Soon, he commanded people further expanded this place, and put more valuable animals, beautiful women, and musicians inside.
+Soon, he commanded people to further expand this place, and put more valuable animals, beautiful women, and musicians inside.

 Afterward, he moved out of the magnificent Forbidden City, and started to work, live, and have fun in the mansion that was designed and built as his will.

 Zhengde Emperor also enjoyed going out to the civilians’ world.
-According to some gossips, he used to date and take different women home, and had visited brothels for several times.
+According to some gossips, he used to date and take different women home, and had visited brothels several times.

 He also planned to travel to the south but was rejected by his prime ministers.

 Therefore, he built a business street inside his palace and asked servants and maids to act as retailers, where he could be safely eating, shopping, lingering, doing business, and acting like a carefree civilian.

 What’s more, he adopted over a hundred foster sons and awarded them to have the royal family name, Zhu.
-Eunuchs, soldiers, officials, as long as they impressed the emperor, they could be adoptive sons of Zhu Houzhao.
+Eunuchs, soldiers, officials, as long as they impressed the emperor, could be adoptive sons of Zhu Houzhao.

 Zhengde Emperor Zhu Houzhao Training Wild Animals, By Dong Jin (Xie Fang Zhu Ren).

 Escaping from the Capital City Secretly

 Some years later, the Lord of Tatar Mongols, a very excellent militarist, became powerful; he unified many Mongolia clans and then started to invade Ming’s borders, which caused big destruction to the Ming Empire.

 They didn't want to risk having another emperor captured by nomadic regimes; even thinking about the possibility was already scary enough.

 Seeing that he was impossible to get support from those civil officials, Zhengde Emperor took a few imperial guards and escaped out of his capital city at night, secretly.

 But, a general named Zhang Qin that garrisoning an important military pass in the north refused to let Zhengde Emperor go.
 Zhang Qin persuaded him to not take any risks and to go back to the capital city.